westland/westland.github.io/content/academics/Curriculum Vitae.md

 1. Electronic Delivery of Convenience: A Service Innovation at the 7-Eleven Retail Chain in Hong Kong, 2002 (with Lange, Karl)
 2. Privatization of Electrical Networks in Chile: A Case Study to Serve as a Model for Information Networks of Today, 2000
 3. The Moscow Stock Exchange, 1997
-4. The Shanghai Stock Exchange, 1997 China's Brokerage Rooms, 1997
+4. The Shanghai Stock Exchange, 1997 China’s Brokerage Rooms, 1997
 5. Electronic Securities Trading at the Bolsa de Comercio de Santiago, 1994
 6. Chilgener: Pricing of Network Services, 1994
 7. Philippines Telephone & Telegraph, 1994